-Prerequisite: Instructor Approval and Culinary Arts 3
+Prerequisites: Instructor Approval and Culinary Arts 3

 This class will run a mini-restaurant to provide lunchtime meals to the staff and faculty.
 Students will develop menu items to cost, price, prepare, and serve in a restaurant environment.
+Students will function in the role of management to ensure quality service.